Do I have to pay rent to stay at Optimism Place?

 A VI-SPDAT should be completed with an individual or family experiencing homelessness so that they can be added to our local By-Name List.

 Once my name is on the By-Name List, how long will I have to wait until I am connected to a program?

 Because the By-Name List is ordered based on need and not first come first served, there is no definitive timeline for when you will be connected to a program.
 This depends on a variety of factors, including your circumstances and program availability.
 Continue to work with your current housing supports (i.e. City of Stratford Social Services, OP, Shelterlink, Salvation Army, etc.) until you hear about a program that you can be connected to.

 Can SHOPP pay for my emergency motel stay?

 If you are a participant of SHOPP, contact your Housing Stability Worker to discuss availability of program resources.
-If you are not a participant of SHOPP and are actively experiencing homelessness in Perth County, we encourage you to contact the City of Stratford Social Services Department located at 82 Erie Street in Stratford or by phone at 519-271-3773 to assist you with your emergency housing needs between 8:30am-4:30pm.
+If you are not a participant of SHOPP, and are actively experiencing homelessness in Perth County, we encourage you to contact the City of Stratford Social Services Department located at 82 Erie Street in Stratford or by phone at 519-271-3773 to assist you with your emergency housing.
+They are open between 8:30am-4:30pm.
 Outside of these hours, you can connect with the after-hours homelessness support line at 519-272-2294.

-What can I expect if I call the crisis line?
+What can I expect if I call the support line?